JunedConnect/devops-journey/modules/Week 2 (Git)/README.md

 It allows better management of your code.
 And where’s there is better management, there is more productivity, more efficiency, and less headache.

-Here are some examples of where GIT can help you:
+Here are some examples of where GIT can help you:\
-Accountability – It has features of being able to see who was responsible for versions of the code, which keeps everyone accountable of their work.
+Accountability – It has features of being able to see who was responsible for versions of the code, which keeps everyone accountable of their work.\
-Compliance – Due to the formalisation process for code development and deployment, it means that your company stands a better chance at with those bothersome audits (and that’s coming from an IT auditor)
+Compliance – Due to the formalisation process for code development and deployment, it means that your company stands a better chance at with those bothersome audits (and that’s coming from an IT auditor).\
-Bug Fixing – To due to ability to roll-back versions of code, you can better manage incidents that affect business operations, while debugging the code in the background.
+Bug Fixing – To due to ability to roll-back versions of code, you can better manage incidents that affect business operations, while debugging the code in the background.\

 ---